daddykev/4track-dev/blueprint.md

 4. **Download Library** - Access purchased tracks anytime
 5. **Heart Tracks** - Save favorites for later purchase
 6. **See Collaborators** - View all artists featured on a track
+7. **Discover Shows** - Find upcoming live performances in the discover feed

 ### For Labels & Managers
 1. **Artist Roster** - Centralized multi-artist management